asam-ev/qc-baselib-py/README.md

 ASAM Quality Checker Framework.
 With it, users can create their own Checker Bundles or Report Modules in Python.

-**Disclaimer**: The current version is the release candidate `1.0.0rc1`.
+**Disclaimer**: The current version is a release candidate.
 The first official release is expected to be in November.

 The library features the main interfaces needed to implement a module: